 There are more variations possible through lower lid blepharoplasty than with the upper eyelid version of the surgery.
-Patients undergo lower lid blepharoplasty because of under eye bags, which can be comprised of fat pads, muscle, and skin laxity.
+Patients undergo lower lid blepharoplasty because of under-eye bags, which can be comprised of fat pads, muscle, and skin laxity.
 The appearance of tired, unhappy eyes can be caused by genetics, age, or years of unprotected environmental exposure.
 In some cases, the fat pad below the eyes may be removed, but Dr. Schoenfeld has developed a technique that repositions this tissue to prevent the hollow appearance that can sometimes result from total excision.
 This ensures a natural-looking lower eyelid-cheek complex.

 Blepharoplasty may be one of a series of procedures performed to rejuvenate the face.
 This surgery can be enhanced with procedures performed on the skin, such as Fraxel laser skin resurfacing or chemical peels, to address minimal amounts of skin laxity and lower eyelid texture.
 Addressing additional signs of aging with dermal fillers can prevent the contrast created when youth is restored to the eyes.
 Cosmetic injections can restore or create attractive curvature in the cheeks and lips, and fill lines of the face that contribute to an aging appearance.

-The Brow Lift (also called a forehead lift) is another procedure that complements blepharoplasty.
+The Brow Lift (also called a forehead lift) is another cosmetic surgery that complements blepharoplasty.
 During the surgery, Dr. Schoenfeld repositions the eyebrows and lifts the skin of the forehead, removing extra tissues to smooth the look of the brow area.
 Many people associate the eyes and lips with emotive expression, but the forehead and eyebrows are affected, too, and often display the signs of aging.

 Dr. Schoenfeld knows his patients are eager to return to their regular schedules after surgery, and he can recommend different things to promote faster healing.
 The doctor recommends that prior to surgery patients temporarily discontinue the use of vitamins and natural remedies as they can lead to increased bleeding and bruising of the face following blepharoplasty.
-Before the doctor begins the procedure, he administers epinephrine to prevent blood flow during surgical injections of the eyelid and face, which decreases intraoperative bleeding.
+Before the doctor begins the surgery, he administers epinephrine to prevent blood flow during surgical injections of the eyelid and face, which decreases intraoperative bleeding.
 Directly following blepharoplasty, Dr. Schoenfeld applies Arnica gel topically to reduce pain and inflammation, and he encourages patients to ice the affected area immediately.
 Even with these precautions, bruising will likely occur.
 Photorejuvenation (light laser) treatment can expedite the resolution of bruising postoperatively.
 Additionally, patients can use makeup to cover the bruising one week after blepharoplasty.
-Click here to learn more details about recovery and side effects of Eyelid Lift surgery.
+Click here to learn more details about recovery and side effects of Eyelid surgery.

 Lower eyelid surgery can treat hollowness in the lower eyelids through various methods.
 The doctor can administer in-office injections of fillers such as Restylane or Juvederm to restore volume to the lower eyelids.
 Lower blepharoplasty with fat removal and repositioning is another way to treat this aesthetic concern.
 Lower eyelid surgery results last longer than filler injections to the lower lids, and the results are often more aesthetically pleasing.
 While fat injections to the lower eyelids can be performed, this method may lead to an uneven texture and irregularities of the area as the under eye skin is very thin.